MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L01_Implement_and_manage_AVD_profiles_AADDS.md

 #### Task 2: Configure FSLogix-based profiles on Azure Virtual Desktop session host VMs

-1. Within the Remote Desktop session to **az140-cl-vm11a**, start a Remote Desktop session to **az140-21-p1-0** and, when prompted, sign in with the **ADATUM\wvdaadmin1** user name and the password you set when creating this user account.
+1. Within the Bastion session to **az140-cl-vm11a**, start a Remote Desktop session to **az140-21-p1-0** and, when prompted, sign in with the **ADATUM\wvdaadmin1** user name and the password you set when creating this user account.

    > **Note**: If the RDP connection is unable to connect, use the Azure Portal to connect to the VM using Bastion.